Joy-less/HjsonSharp/README.md

 For maximum portability, don't rely on significant leading whitespace in triple-quoted strings.

-### Omitted Braces In Non-Root Objects (HJSON)

-In HJSON, braces can only be omitted in the root object.
-However, HjsonSharp allows braces to be omitted for all objects using the rules of [JSONH](https://github.com/jsonh-org/Jsonh?tab=readme-ov-file#objects).

-For maximum portability, don't omit braces in nested objects.

 ### Carriage Returns And Non-Standard Newlines (HJSON)

 In HJSON, carriage returns (`\r`) are ignored in favour of line feeds (`\n`).